 Data Types

 Unlang supports a number of data types.
-These data types are used in conditional expressions or when assigning a value to an attribute.
+These data types are used in dictionaries, expressions or when assigning a value to an attribute.

 Using Data Types